Syedaaneesa/home-improvement/README.md

 Key efforts include:
 Developed custom Elementor sections designed specifically for the project’s requirements.

-Refined CSS to achieve precise visual alignment and consistent styling.
+Refined CSS to achieve accurate visual alignment and consistent styling

-Optimized images to enhance load speed and overall site performance.
+Optimized images to improve loading speed and overall performance

-Configured and troubleshot plugins for smooth, reliable functionality.
+Configured and troubleshot plugins for smooth and reliable functionality

-Ensured full responsiveness across all screen sizes and devices.
+Ensured complete responsiveness across all screen sizes and devices

-Applied SEO best practices and added essential meta tags for improved search visibility.
+Applied SEO best practices and added essential meta tags for better search visibility

 ---